WebFuzzing/EvoMaster/docs/mongo-geometry-regressions.md

-# MongoDB geometry regression tests
+# MongoDB query regression tests

 This test-only branch starts at PR #1785's `mongo_geometry` head, `b22ec953ca00823e8bf33174c4d07e89551d58a5`.
 Production code is unchanged, so the regression suite is deliberately expected to fail until the defects are fixed.

-`MongoGeometryRegressionCases` supplies the same queries, documents, and expected matches to two independent suites:
+`MongoGeometryRegressionCases` and `MongoQueryRegressionCases` supply the same queries, documents, and expected matches to two independent suites:

-- `MongoGeometryOracleIT` verifies every expectation against a live MongoDB.
+- `MongoQueryOracleIT` verifies every expectation against a live MongoDB.
-- `MongoGeometryRegressionTest` checks EvoMaster's public collection-distance calculation, including exceptions and the validity of the resulting score.
+- `MongoQueryRegressionTest` checks EvoMaster's public collection-distance calculation, including exceptions and the validity of the resulting score.

 The oracle uses a unique temporary database and removes it afterwards.
 It starts